ME3-HECM/final-project-dharshannan-and-pablo/README_PROJECT.md

     The header file contains the function prototypes from the corresponding source file.

-    The source file contains functions to initialie all the LED's and the function to turn on all the red, green and blue LEDs to produce white light on the color clicker
+    The source file contains functions to initialie all the LED's and buttons and the function to turn on all the red, green and blue LEDs to produce white light on the color clicker

 1. ```"Memorization.c/h"```